MAPSS: Manifold-based Assessment of Perceptual Source Separation

-We now retrieve the indices used in Section~\ref{sec:pr_form} to formalize these aggregations.
 At trial $l$, let us denote the PM value of the $i$-th output of source-separation system $q$ in time frame $f$ as $\textrm{PM}^{q, l}_{i,f}$.
-We denote $\mathcal{F}^{l}_{i}\in\mathcal{F}^{l}$ as the subset of time-frame indices in which the $i$-th source is active.
+Let $\mathcal{F}^{l}$ holds the time-frame indices with at least two active sources, and let $\mathcal{F}^{l}_{i}\in\mathcal{F}^{l}$ be its subset of time-frame indices in which the $i$-th source is active.
 Then, the utterance-level PM measure after average aggregation is given by:

-Although average aggregation assumes that human listeners perceive global audio quality by weighing local events equally, which is evidently not the case \cite{Rix2001}, we chose to carry it for the PM since its behavior already exhibits strong and frequent granular penalties where the score drops to around zero.
+Although average aggregation assumes that human listeners perceive global audio quality by weighing local events equally, which is evidently not the case \citep{Rix2001}, we chose to carry it for the PM since its behavior already exhibits strong and frequent granular penalties where the score drops to around zero.
 Thus, it is assumed that standard human behavior that weighs negative experience heavily in the utterance-level score is implicitly carried out by the nature of the PM measure itself.

 However, this is not the case for the PS measure.
-Here, the aggregation we applied is inspired by the window-based pooling and logistic mapping used inside PESQ \cite{Rix2001}.
+Here, the aggregation we applied is inspired by the window-based pooling and logistic mapping used inside PESQ \citep{Rix2001}.
 Again, considering only time frame indices in $\mathcal{F}^{l}_{i}$ and dropping the rest, let us consider a window of size $W$ frames that slides across the PS measure with a hop size of $H$ frames.
 Using the $p$-norm, we define the following:

 where $m\in\{1,\ldots,M^{l}_{i}\}$ and $M^{l}_{i}$ is the number of possible windows: